Unification and combination of a class of traversal strategies made with pattern matching and fixed-points: Proof of the correctness of the unification of : the fixed-point free setting

-We are ready to show the main result of this section, namely that the unification of fixed-point free \ces is correct. \begin{lemma} For every term $t \in \mycal{T}$ and for every fixed-point free \ces $S$ and $R$ in $\ceSet$, we have that
+Now we are ready to show the main result of this section, that is, that the unification of fixed-point free \ces is correct. \begin{proposition} For every term $t \in \mycal{T}$ and for every fixed-point free \ces $S$ and $R$ in $\ceSetFree$, we have that